Written by: Stefanie Gray

 Customers who had iOS mobile devices had the option of saving the mobile coupon to Passbook.

 To redeem the offer, the customer presented the mobile coupon to the sales associate during check-out and the cashier scanned the bar code on the mobile offer (either paper-based or on the customer’s mobile device).
 The POS system cleared the coupon and was marked-as-redeemed letting the customer know that the offer could not be used a second time.
 The retailer elected to use the marked-as-redeemed feature providing a better customer experience.
 If the customer stored the mobile coupon in Passbook, the offer was marked as no longer valid in Passbook as well.
 Updating the mobile coupon in all of the channels the customers chose to view it provided a cohesive customer experience.

 SMS-only Promotion: The retailer realized a 5.5% redemption rate (a little less than 25,000 redemptions).
 The SMS-only promotion brought in incremental revenue of approximately $1,000,000.

 Omnichannel Promotion: The retailer experienced an average 19.2% redemption rate from the omnichannel promotion period (approximately 72,000 additional consumer redemptions) totaling more than $2.5 million.

-One-time-use mobile coupons ensured that once the mobile coupon was redeemed, it expired in all of the channels in which the customer received it (SMS, mobile email and Passbook).
+Single-use coupons ensured that once the mobile coupon was redeemed, it expired in all of the channels in which the customer received it (SMS, mobile email and Passbook).
 In addition, the retailer was able to track who received the mobile coupon, who viewed it, and which customers redeemed the mobile coupon.
 A comprehensive picture of each campaign provided the retailer with insight into the entire purchase funnel.